cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 This directory contains two sets of sequencing data, from Illumina and Nanopore platforms.
 These data were generated using the ARTIC protocol with V3 primer scheme.

-To generate consensus SARS-CoV-2 genomes from these data, we will use a _Nextflow_ workflow that was developed by the [Connor Lab](https://github.com/connor-lab/ncov2019-artic-nf).
-Its objective was to harmonise the assembly of SARS-CoV-2 genomes from both Illumina and Nanopore amplicon sequencing data.
-This workflow therefore includes different sub-workflows, which are launched depending on the type of sequence data we have.

 To see all the options available with this workflow, we run: